itiligent/Sonos-OpenWRT-VLANs/README.md

 ---

 ### **Step 3: Configure Firewall Defaults**
-To secure all traffic (and to avoid spamming multicast everywhere), all _**input**_ traffic to the router & _**forwarding**_ between zones must be denied.
+To secure all traffic (and to avoid spamming multicast everywhere), all _**input**_ traffic to the router & _**forwarding**_ between zones must first be denied.
 To implement this change without breaking things, the below configuration achieves this whilst still allowing LUCI access, SSH, DNS, DHCP & ICMP to the router.
 This step forms the secure foundation to build further explicit firewall rules around.

 Edit `/etc/config/firewall` to restrict traffic input to the router as follows: